Dorman Long: Dorman Long Tower

-The Dorman Long tower was built from 1955–56 as a coking plant for steel production.
+The Dorman Long tower was built from 1955 to 1956 as a coking plant for steel production.
 The tower was an early example of brutalist architecture.
 It was scheduled to be demolished in 2021 due its poor state of repair and granted Grade II listed status, in an emergency listing by Historic England on 10 September 2021.
 The emergency listing cited its significance as a "recognised and celebrated example of early Brutalist architecture", a "nationally unique surviving structure from the twentieth-century coal, iron and steel industries" as well as "for its association with, and an advert for, Dorman Long which dominated the steel and heavy engineering industry of Teesside".

 In one of her first acts as Culture Secretary, Nadine Dorries revoked the listing – amidst accusations of "cultural vandalism" – enabling demolition of the building to be scheduled.
 The tower was demolished between 00:00 and 00:20 on 19 September 2021 in a series of controlled explosions.